ynot01/tarkov-price-twitch-bot/README.md

 The goal of this bot is to provide information to chatters and streamers of which items are valuable to sell.

+I use this to run my Twitch bot, tarkovpricerbot.

 ## Setup

 - Create a Twitch app at [Twitch's dev console](https://dev.twitch.tv/console).
 Set the redirect URI to `https://twitchapps.com/tokengen/`. **Take note of the Client ID.** If the "Submit" button doesn't work, it may be because of illegal characters or phrases in the name.